smartcontractkit/chainlink/contracts/src/v0.8/l2ep/README.md

 # Overview

-This folder contains the source code and tests for the Layer 2 Exchange Protocol (L2EP) contracts.
+This folder contains the source code and tests for the Layer 2 Emergency Protocol (L2EP) contracts.
 It is organized as follows:

 ```text
 .